 In fact, your best life may include dating many people down the road, not just settling for one as soon as possible.
 You’re not like them.
 You don’t have to swing from vine to vine just to avoid being alone.

 Your best life, in other words, is anything without them in it and that’s all they need to know.

-Examining these eight possible methods of revenge, the following statements seem clear:
+Through examining these methods of revenge, the following statements seem clear:

-- In order for something to be viewed as “revenge,” someone has to understand that they did something to warrant revenge in the first place.
-Narcissists don’t view their behavior as the problem.
+1. In order for something to be viewed as “revenge,” someone has to understand that they did something to warrant revenge in the first place.
+Narcissists don’t usually accept responsibility for their behavior or view their behavior as problematic.
 This is why so many of these methods backfire or cause more issues.

-- The fact that they will view you as the instigator means that even though it may wound them in the short-term, it will actually help the narcissist in many ways as they go get narcissistic supply from others in the form of sympathy using what you did.
+4. The fact that they will view you as the attacker means that even though it may wound them in the short-term, it will actually help the narcissist in many ways.
+They gain narcissistic supply from you, even if it’s negative.
+They may gain narcissistic supply from others in the form of sympathy by using what you did.
 They can also use it to strengthen other relationships by bonding with others over what a bad person you are.

-- If you are going to continue to interact with the narcissist or people that he or she knows, you can also cause yourself more harm either directly by the narcissist, or indirectly through your reputation.
+5. If you are going to continue to interact with the narcissist or people that he or she knows, you can also cause yourself more harm either directly from the narcissist, or indirectly through your reputation.

-All of the other options either lead to additional pain or suffering for us or they provide more ammunition for the narcissist to use against us.
+All of the other options either lead to additional suffering for us or they provide more ammunition for the narcissist to use against us.

-It may seem counter-intuitive because there is no big confrontation and we don’t get to see them self-destruct.
-If you think about what the narcissist thrives on, however, by rendering him or her invisible and giving them nothing, that’s the opposite of the drama that he or she craves.
+It may seem counter-intuitive because there is no big confrontation.
+We don’t get to tell the narcissist what we really think or see them self-destruct.
+If you think about what narcissists thrives on, however, by rendering them invisible, you starve them of the drama that they crave.

 Just by leaving we take all of our power back.